adhavshruti12/Algorithm-visualizer/README.md

 # Algorithm Visualizer

-Algorithm Visualizer is a web application for visualizing various algorithms including sorting, pathfinding, graph, queue, and stack algorithms.
+Algorithm Visualizer is a web application for visualizing various algorithms including sorting, queue, and stack algorithms.
 This tool helps users understand the inner workings of these algorithms through interactive visual representations.

 ## Table of Contents